deeplearning4j/deeplearning4j/deeplearning4j-ui-parent/deeplearning4j-ui-components/developerReadme.md

 - Location: /deeplearning4j-ui-components/src/main/resources/assets/dl4j-ui.js
 - A source map file (dl4j-ui.js.map) will also be produced; this aids with debugging (can see/debug original typescript code, even after it is converted to JavaScript)
 - File name, location, and other options are defined in the tsconfig.json

+**Note:** A rendering test is available in *test.java.org.deeplearning4j.ui.TestRendering.java* that generates a HTML file with some sample graphs.
+It is recommended to open this via IntelliJ (right click -> Open In Browser)

+**Note 2:** The *src/main/typescript/typedefs/* folder contains type definitions for some javascript libraries, from [https://github.com/DefinitelyTyped/DefinitelyTyped](DefinitelyTyped).
+These allow us to use javascript libraries in typescript, whilst having type information.